Bruno Junqueira

-Bruno Junqueira (born November 4, 1976) is a Brazilian former professional racing driver who most recently competed in the IRL IndyCar Series.
+Bruno Furtado Junqueira (born November 4, 1976) is a Brazilian professional racing driver who most recently competed in the IRL IndyCar Series.
 He is a former Formula 3000 champion and three-time runner-up in the Champ Car World Series.

 Racing career

 Early career

 Junqueira started racing karts in Brazil and dominated Formula Three Sudamericana before moving to Formula 3000.
 He tested for the Williams Formula One team for many years, and came close to landing a race drive in 2000, losing out to Jenson Button.
 He rebounded from this setback, winning that year's International Formula 3000 Championship.

 Champ Car

-In 2001 Junqueira joined the CART Championship Car series driving for Chip Ganassi Racing where he had immediate success, capturing a win in his fourteenth race and finished second in points with two wins the following year.
+In 2001, Junqueira joined the CART Championship Car series driving for Chip Ganassi Racing where he had immediate success, capturing a win in his fourteenth race and finished second in points with two wins the following year.
 In 2003 Ganassi left to the rival Indy Racing League and Junqueira joined Newman/Haas Racing, the top team remaining in what was now the Champ Car World Series.
 He captured series runner up honors in both 2003 and 2004, capturing two wins in each of those seasons.
 He also drove in the Indianapolis 500 four times for both Ganassi and Newman/Haas in one-off appearances.
 In 2002, he qualified for the pole position, and he twice finished fifth in the race.